tvaneerd/cpp17_in_TTs/string_view.md

 ** Example 2 **

-Think of something like an XML parser, that is constantly returning `string`s for the XML entities that it finds.
+Think of something like an XML parser, that is constantly returning `string` objects for the XML entities that it finds.
 Each of those strings is a potential allocation.
-So instead, return `string_view`s.
+So instead, return `string_view`.

 **Caveats**